nourrosama/Lab2-Requirement-/README.md

 ```bash
  pip install flask
  ```
   To run the project, write the following command in the terminal:
 ```bash
 python server.py
 ```
+  The application will launch, and you can access it in your browser at: `http://127.0.0.1:5000`.
+## Usage
+Once the server is running